Live From EuropeSaturday, July 4

 Mi az az összehangolt védelmi tevékenység, amit Magyarék életbe léptettek a hőség miatt, és mire ad felhatalmazást a kormánynak?
 Idén már másodszor rendeltek el speciális hatalomgyakorlási helyzetet.
 Az Orbán-kormány kampánycélból léptette életbe a Barátság kőolajvezeték leállása után az összehangolt védelmi tevékenységet, amit most a Tisza-kormány valódi haváriában, az extrém hőség miatt élesített.
 Ez ugyan nem számít különleges jogrendnek, mégis széles körű felhatalmazást ad a kormánynak – összeszedtük, pontosan mire.

-hvg.hu · about 5 hours ago
+hvg.hu · 7 days ago

 Live From Europe